dmpop/pellicola/README.md

 ##Requirements

-* Apache server with PHP5 and the GD library
+* A web server with PHP5 and the GD library.
+(Tested with Apache and lighttpd)
 * Git (optional)

 ##Installation and Usage